How Is Adp Converted To Atp

 Photophosphorylation

 During photophosphorylation, light energy is absorbed by chlorophyll and other pigment molecules, which excites electrons to higher energy levels.
 These energized electrons are then passed through a series of electron carriers in the thylakoid membrane of the chloroplast, similar to the electron transport chain in mitochondria.
 As electrons move through this chain, protons are pumped from the stroma into the thylakoid lumen, creating a proton gradient.
-This gradient drives ATP synthase, which phosphorylates ADP to ATP.
+That's why this gradient drives ATP synthase, which phosphorylates ADP to ATP.
 Photophosphorylation provides the ATP needed to power the Calvin cycle, where carbon dioxide is fixed into glucose and other organic molecules.

 Adenylate Kinase Reaction